ZahidHasan/zahidhasan.github.io/_posts/2025-12-16-the-ultimate-Jekyll-chirpy-installation-n-deployment-guide.md

 ### Step C: Initialize Your Project on Github

-- Sign in to GitHub and navigate to the starter.
+- Sign in to GitHub and navigate to the [starter](https://github.com/cotes2020/chirpy-starter) theme of Chirpy.
 - Click the Use this template button and then select Create a new repository.
 - Name the new repository <`user-name`>.github.io, replacing `user-name` with your lowercase GitHub `user-name`.

 ### Step D: Initialize Your Project on Local PC

 - Clone it to your PC: git clone <https://github.com/user-name/user-name.github.io.git>.
+- Run command `bundle` in the root of your repository to install the dependencies.
 - To run the site locally, use the following command:

 ```terminal